necst/ropeerto/experiments/1_microbenchmarks/README.md

 ## Running the examples

 #### Deploying the examples
-To run the examples, it's necessary to load the bitstream and insert the driver.
-We sowec
+To run the examples, it is necessary to load the bitstream and insert the driver.

 **1. HACC:** On the HACC, the deployment is simplified through the `hdev` (HACC Development) tool, which allows us to easily program the FPGA and insert a driver.
 For this purpose, the script `util/program_hacc_local.sh` has been created:
 ```bash